growthbook/growthbook-vsce/README.md

 To develop the extension, open the code base in Visual Studio Code and hit F5.
 You can also open the Run/Debug tab (4th from the top) and press the Run button.
 Make sure you have "Extension" selected.

+Additional documentation can be found in the [vsc-extension-quickstart.md](vsc-extension-quickstart.md) file.

 ### Tests